graphql/graphiql/resources/README.md

 ### `bumpVersion.js`

 Dependency-aware helper script for bumping a package version number.
-For example `resources/bumpVersion.js --patch graphql-language-service-types` will bump the "graphql-language-service-types" package from version "x.y.z" to "x.y.z+1", and also bump all the packages that depend on it (directly or transitively).
+For example `resources/bumpVersion.js --patch types` will bump the "graphql-language-service-types" package from version "x.y.z" to "x.y.z+1", and also bump all the packages that depend on it (directly or transitively).

 ## Scripts invoked automatically